sirosen/globus-sdk-python/docs/services/transfer.rst

 --------------

-These helper objects make it easier to correctly create data for consumption by a ``TransferClient``.
+These helper objects make it easier to correctly create data for consumption by a :class:`TransferClient`.

-.. autoclass:: globus_sdk.TransferData
+.. autoclass:: TransferData
    :members:
    :show-inheritance:

-.. autoclass:: globus_sdk.DeleteData
+.. autoclass:: DeleteData
    :members:
    :show-inheritance:

 Client Errors
 -------------

-When an error occurs, a ``TransferClient`` will raise this specialized type of error, rather than a generic ``GlobusAPIError``.
+When an error occurs, a :class:`TransferClient` will raise this specialized type of error, rather than a generic :class:`GlobusAPIError`.

-.. autoclass:: globus_sdk.TransferAPIError
+.. autoclass:: TransferAPIError
    :members:
    :show-inheritance: